misketmuskat/berkantgultekin/content/terms.tr.md

 ---
-title: "terms and policies" # in any language you want
+title: "şartlar ve koşullar" # in any language you want
 layout: "about" # is necessary
 # url: "/archive"
 # description: "Description for Search"